seanghaeli/ising-model/README.md

-# Simulation of Ising Model in 3D
+# Python Simulation of Ising Model in 3D

 This code is used to produce Ising Model plots of specific heat capacity like the following: